Frequently Asked Questions:

 I’ve completed LTR Sculling and/or LTR Sweep.
 Now what?
 Become a member of LWRC and join one of our morning and/or evening programs.
 LTR participants receive a refund toward full membership and partial credit toward program.
 Not sure you want to sign up for a full membership, we also offer a one-month trial membership.
 Be sure to check out our Membership page for all the information.

 What is a flip test?
 All new members of LWRC must complete a flip test before taking a club boat out on their own.
 A flip test is done right off the main dock at LWRC.
-You will row out in one of our designated flip test boats with one of our flip test facilitators, show you have mastered the basic rowing skills, actually flip the boat completely over, and successfully re-enter the boat.
-We usually conduct flip tests from April until about October, depending on the weather and water temperature.
+Under the supervision of a coach, you will row out in one of our designated flip test boats with one of our flip test facilitators, show you have mastered the basic rowing skills, actually flip the boat completely over, and successfully re-enter the boat.
+We usually conduct flip tests from May until about September, depending on the weather and water temperature.

 Where should we park?
 The Fremont Boathouse does not have reserved parking, but the area has good street parking, especially in the evenings.
 You can use the lot right next to the boathouse for a small fee.